 The band's early albums suffered from an overabundance of this; American LPs in those days generally consisted of two or three popular singles surrounded by whatever other songs the band had lying around.
 It wasn't until The Beatles released Rubber Soul that Brian realized that albums should be cohesive units with well-crafted music from start to finish.

 He was amazed and excited at an album that was "all good stuff!"
 To be fair, very few pop artists had even attempted such a thing at the time (1965), although the Beatles had arguably already managed one with A Hard Day's Night.

 All Drummers Are Animals - Dennis Wilson was known affectionately as a "clubber".
 During a performance of "I Get Around" at the T.A.M.I.
 Show, Dennis even shattered a drumstick mid-song.
-However, beyond this reputation, his skills never really advanced beyond the level of playing basic beats, which meant that on their most famous albums, Brian had Dennis sidelined and hired Hal Blaine to play the drums instead.
+However, beyond this reputation, his skills never really advanced beyond the level of playing basic beats, which meant that on their most famous albums, Brian had Dennis sidelined and hired veteran session drummers Hal Blaine and/or Jim Gordon to play the drums instead.

 Anti-Love Song - Several, with "Here Today" being an especially poignant example.